Black History Experience

 Arrive in Accra, Ghana.
-Transfer from airport to your hotel.
+Transfer from the airport to your hotel.
 Check into your hotel and relax.
 Welcome drink.
-Overnight at a 3 star hotel.
+Overnight at a hotel.
 Meals Included: Dinner.

 Village Naming Ceremony and Pottery Making